gtaylor/EVE-Market-Data-Relay/doc_src/using.rst

     loop do
       subscriber.recv_string(string = '')
-      # I have no idea how JSON parsing works with Ruby, but you'd parse
+      # I'm not sure how zlib works with Ruby, but you'll need to
-      # this string as JSON, and be off to the races.
+      # Zlib.decompress(), which will leave you with a JSON string.
+You
+      # can then decode the JSON to leave yourself with a Ruby dict, or
+      # whatever they're called.
+If you don't at least decompress this with
+      # Zlib, you're going to see lots of gibberish.
       puts string
     end

+.. note:: If anyone would like to contribute the correct code for this
+    Ruby example, please post on our `issue tracker`_.

 .. _zmq: http://www.zeromq.org/bindings:ruby